8 Speciation

 Figure 9: The northern spotted owl and the Mexican spotted owl inhabit geographically separate locations with different climates and ecosystems.
 The owl is an example of allopatric speciation. (credit “northern spotted owl”: modification of work by John and Karen Hollingsworth; credit “Mexican spotted owl”: modification of work by Bill Radke)

 Additionally, scientists have found that the further the distance between two groups that once were the same species, the more likely it is that speciation will occur.
-This seems logical because as the distance increases, the various environmental factors would likely have less in common than locations in close proximity.
+This seems logical because as the distance increases, the various environmental factors would likely have less in common than locations nearby.
 Consider the two owls: in the north, the climate is cooler than in the south.
 The types of organisms in each ecosystem differ, as do their behaviors and habits.
 Also, the hunting habits and prey choices of the southern owls vary from the northern owls.
 These variances can lead to evolved differences in the owls, and speciation likely will occur.

 In some cases, a population of one species disperses throughout an area, and each finds a distinct niche or isolated habitat.
 Over time, the varied demands of their new lifestyles lead to multiple speciation events originating from a single species.
 We call this adaptive radiation because many adaptations evolve from a single point of origin; thus, causing the species to radiate into several new ones.
 Island archipelagos like the Hawaiian Islands provide an ideal context for adaptive radiation events because water surrounds each island which leads to geographical isolation for many organisms.
 The Hawaiian honeycreeper illustrates one example of adaptive radiation.
 From a single species, the founder species, numerous species have evolved, including the six in Figure 10.
 Notice the differences in the species’ beaks.
-Evolution in response to natural selection based on specific food sources in each new habitat led to evolution of a different beak suited to the specific food source.
+Evolution in response to natural selection based on specific food sources in each new habitat led to the evolution of a different beak suited to the specific food source.
 The seed-eating bird has a thicker, stronger beak which is suited to break hard nuts.
 The nectar-eating birds have long beaks to dip into flowers to reach the nectar.
 The insect-eating birds have beaks like swords, appropriate for stabbing and impaling insects.
 Darwin’s finches are another example of adaptive radiation in an archipelago.

 Figure 10: The honeycreeper birds illustrate adaptive radiation.
 From one original species of bird, multiple others evolved, each with its own distinctive characteristics.